nwoyecid/nwoyecid.github.io/index.md

 ---
 # [![](https://img.shields.io/badge/CID-RESEARCH-blue?style=for-the-badge)](#)
 > I'm interested in computer vision, machine learning, optimization, and image processing.
-Much of my research is about the use of these AI method for the analysis and modeling of surgical activities using real endoscopic videos.
+Much of my research is about the use of these AI methods for the analysis and modeling of surgical activities using real endoscopic videos.
 Representative papers are highlighted.